codaptai/codapt-template-tanstack/.codapt/docs/global.md

 Never use headers with tRPC.
 Pass all data, including authentication tokens, as parameters.
 We can significantly reduce complexity of our codebase by avoiding middleware.

-For our frontend, we use a modern, clean tech-startup aesthetic with a blue-purple gradient color scheme.
+For our frontend, we use a modern, clean tech-startup aesthetic.